ybhavesh-0915/Student-list-UI/README.md

-# Student-list-UI
+# Student list UI
-This is UI of student list fully resposive
+This is UI of student list.
+Fully resposive